openlab-at-city-tech/openlab/wp-content/plugins/google-document-embedder/readme.txt

 Google Doc Embedder lets you embed several types of files into your WordPress pages using the free Google Docs Viewer - allowing inline viewing (and optional downloading) of a wide range of popular file types, with no Flash or PDF browser plug-ins required.

-> <strong>NOTE: Recent changes by Google to their viewer mean that some other plugins may be more suitable in some cases:</strong><br>
+> <strong>NOTE: Recent changes by Google to their viewer mean that some other plugins may be more suitable:</strong><br>
 >
 > * If you are able to store your files in Google Drive, try the [Google Drive Embedder plugin](http://wp-glogin.com/wpgoogledoctodrive).
 This will be faster to display, and more reliable.
 > * To make it difficult for users to download the full PDF (the old 'enhanced mode'), please find out more about [our new plugin - PDF Embedder Secure](http://wp-pdf.com/secure/?utm_source=GDE%20Readme&utm_medium=wordpressorg&utm_campaign=Freemium).
 > * Mobile-friendly functionality for viewing PDFs is available in [PDF Embedder Premium](http://wp-pdf.com/premium/?utm_source=GDE%20Readme%20Premium&utm_medium=wordpressorg&utm_campaign=Freemium).
 >
-> If this plugin works as you require then we will continue to support it assuming Google still provides the underlying Doc Viewer in its current form!
+> If this plugin works as you require then feel free to continue to use it, but please do not expect support beyond urgent security fixes.
+It is not guaranteed that Google will continue to offer or support their Document Viewer.

 = More about Google Doc Embedder =